-"%APPDATA%;%ProgramFiles%;%PROGRAMFILES(x86)%"
+"%ProgramData%;%ProgramFiles%;%PROGRAMFILES(x86)%"

-This default applies on Windows platforms when there is no value visible in the registry or command line.
+This default applies on Windows platforms when the registry key is not present, and the option is not specified in the command line.

 Note: On UNIX-like platforms, there is no default path scanned.
-To embed ISO tag files on these platforms, you must specify this preference either on a command line or in:
+To embed ISO tag files on these platforms, you may specify paths in the web interface(see above) or use this preference either on a command line or in: